This tutorial shows you how to work with the Combine Files features in Acrobat 9. See what the all-new Acrobat DC can do for you.

 People just love bookmarks, the TOC-like panel that lets you jump from page to page in a PDF:

 People like Bookmarks so much, they wish they could have the same organization tool for a PDF Portfolio, which is a collection of individual documents in a PDF container.
-I have several other articles you can read on Portfolios in my Portfolio Category.

 While PDF Portfolios don't have bookmarks per se, I do have a workaround that might make many of you happy.